suzannepk/mpi_parallel/README.md

     // Initialize the MPI environment
     MPI_Init(&argc, &argv);

-    // Get the rank of the current process MPI_Comm_rank(MPI_COMM_WORLD, &rank);
+    // Setup to the MPI Communicator and get the rank of the current process and the total number of processes MPI_Comm_rank(MPI_COMM_WORLD, &rank);

-    // Get the total number of processes MPI_Comm_size(MPI_COMM_WORLD, &size);
+    MPI_Comm_size(MPI_COMM_WORLD, &size);

     // Calculate how many elements each process should handle N/P